-Cover the king cake with plastic wrap and let it prove in a warm place until puffy and springy to the touch, about 45-60 minutes.
+Cover the bread with plastic wrap and let it prove in a warm place until puffy and springy to the touch, about 45-60 minutes.

-Bake the king cake at 375 F for 30 minutes, covering it with aluminum foil after 20 minutes if it’s getting too dark.
+Bake at 375 F for 30 minutes, covering it with aluminum foil after 20 minutes if it’s getting too dark.
 The baked loaf should have an internal temperature of 190 F on a meat thermometer.
 Let it cool completely on a wire rack.

 Get the ingredients for the icing (lemon juice, milk, icing sugar) and the three colored sugars for decorating.

 Sift the icing sugar into a bowl and gradually mix in the lemon juice and milk to make a thick but pourable icing.